esteves-esta/women-fronted-metal-bands/README.md

 This project is a list of the bands of diferent metal genres and also an way of me to pratice frontend.

-I didn’t add genres of the bands as some don’t have it on there websites and a lot of bands change with time, so instead of genre you can filter bands by how much growling the singer can / or usually do on the songs of the band.
+You can filter bands by how much growling the singer is capable of doing.

 ## Index